allegro/akubra/README.md

 to implement robustly.

 Akubra way is to put files in all storages at once by copying requests to multiple backends.
-I case one if clusters rejects request it logs that event, and synchronizes troublesome object with an independent process.
+I case if one of the clusters rejects a request it logs that event, and synchronizes troublesome object with an independent process.

 ### Seamless storage space extension with new storage clusters
 Akubra has sharding capabilities.
 You can easily configure new backends with